danidiaz/cauldron/README.md

 On the plus side, this library lets you render the graph of dependencies between components, something which is difficult to do with naive manual wiring.

+Another advantage is that you can easily modify an existing web of dependencies, be by inserting a new component, overriding another, or adding a decorator.

 # The expected shape of constructors

 **cauldron** expects component constructors with a shape like: